bmanville3/powerstats/README.md

 ### Dependencies
 All dependencies have been listed in [`requirements.txt`](./requirements.txt).
-For reproducability, the exact versions have also been given.
+For reproducibility, the exact versions have also been given.
 Please install these dependencies before continuing.

 ### Pre-commit Set-up